How Dangerous Is the Seine for Olympic Athletes?

 Then there are the possible chemical pollutants that come from runoff from industrial waste, which could pose serious health risks, as well as skin irritation.
 And having cuts or open wounds on the skin could also increase the risk of any infection from whatever is in the water, says Dr. Timothy Brewer, professor of medicine at epidemiology at University of California Los Angeles.

-Read more: Watch How Paris Plans to Make This Polluted and Iconic River Swimmable Again
+Read More: Watch How Paris Plans to Make This Polluted and Iconic River Swimmable Again

-It's not as if the sewage system in Paris and the river are intentionally connected.
-During heavy rain falls, the sewage flowing into water treatment plants gets mixed with overflow water from the rains, and the facilities’ normal treatment systems become overwhelmed by the sheer volume of water that needs to be treated.
+It’s not as if the sewage system in Paris and the river are intentionally connected.
+During heavy rainfalls, the sewage flowing into water treatment plants gets mixed with overflow water from the rains, and the facilities’ normal treatment systems become overwhelmed by the sheer volume of water that needs to be treated.
 Some of that untreated water then flows into the Seine, contaminating the river.
 “We call that first flush,” says Exum of the flood of water that gushes through wastewater treatment plants in the aftermath of a rainfall.
 “I would not advise anybody anywhere in the world to swim in a river 24 hours after a major flush,” she says.
 “The whole sewer system is designed to manage the low flow capacity of toilets, not gushing water.
 These systems are not designed for the intensity of rain events that we are now seeing as a result of climate change.”

-Even with a heavy rain, ordinarily, a certain amount of sewage-derived bacteria could also be killed off by the ultraviolet rays of the sun, and higher temperatures.
-But a rainy and cloudy spring in Paris have left conditions ripe for the bacteria to thrive in the river.
+Even with a heavy rain, ordinarily, a certain amount of sewage-derived bacteria could also be killed off by the ultraviolet rays of the sun and higher temperatures.
+But a rainy and cloudy spring in Paris has left conditions ripe for the bacteria to thrive in the river.
 And the forecast for the first week of the Games is cloudy.
 Even with the overflow tank officials built to catch sewage during downpours, the river continues to host unsafe levels of bacteria.

-The tank is an important, but not sufficient step to truly getting the Seine clean, says Exum.
+The tank is an important but not sufficient step to truly getting the Seine clean, says Exum.
 “To decouple the rainwater system from the sewer system all throughout Paris is what essentially needs to happen but that takes decades, and is an iterative process.”
 Cities like Paris that don’t host too many green spaces to soak up rainwater end up sending most of it into the sewer system underground, which just builds up the pollution in the river.

-Read more: Paris Mayor Anne Hidalgo Has a Lot Riding on the 2024 Olympics
+Read More: Paris Mayor Anne Hidalgo Has a Lot Riding on the 2024 Olympics

-The uncertainty is adding additional stress to an already fraught situation for athletes, who would welcome some decision on where, and if, they will be competing, and reassurance that they will be safe while doing so.
-Team USA open water coach Ron Aitken told USA Today that the lack of a decision is “irresponsible."
+The uncertainty is adding additional stress to an already fraught situation for athletes, who would welcome some decision on where, and if, they will be competing—and reassurance that they will be safe while doing so.

 More Must-Reads from TIME